Measuring frailty in the elderly: an indicator based on a super-classifier

 Our goal is to construct a super-classifier capable of measuring a latent concept.
 This concept can be measured by combining individual classifiers devoted to represent different aspects of the concept itself.
 The super-classifier should, therefore, be able to classify observations with greater accuracy than an individual classifier, as it represents a combination of them and captures multiple aspects simultaneously.

-Let $n$ be the sample size and $m$ the number of classifiers to be combined to obtain a super-classifier \review{and $I$ the unknown value of the latent concept.} We define a classification rule as the algorithm that predicts the class of a new data using $k$ covariates, and the predicted label as the category ($-1$ or $1$) assigned to the new data by the classification rule.
+Let $n$ be the sample size, $m$ the number of classifiers to be combined to obtain a super-classifier \review{and $I$ the unknown value of the latent concept.} We define a classification rule as the algorithm that predicts the class of a new data using $k$ covariates, and the predicted label as the category ($-1$ or $1$) assigned to the new data by the classification rule.
 Following the work of \cite{parisi_ranking_2014}, we can reframe the problem into a label estimation procedure.
-Given $x_i$, the $k$-dimensional vector containing the values of the covariates for the $i$-th subject, we can express the observed label of each classifier as a function of this vector: $y_{ij}=f_{j}(x_{i})$, with $j=1,\dots,m$, and we can denote $\hat{y}_{ij}$ as the predicted label of the $j$-th classifier for the $i$-th subject. \review{In this setting, $m$ denotes the number of adverse health outcomes and $k$ the number of frailty determinants.
+Given $x_i$, the $k$-dimensional vector containing the values of the covariates for the $i$-th subject, we express the observed label of each classifier as a function of this vector: $y_{ij}=f_{j}(x_{i})$, with $j=1,\dots,m$, and we can denote $\hat{y}_{ij}$ as the predicted label of the $j$-th classifier for the $i$-th subject. \review{In this setting, $m$ denotes the number of adverse health outcomes and $k$ the number of frailty determinants.
 Accordingly, $x_i$ represents the vector of frailty determinants for $i$ subjects.
 Since we estimate one outcome-specific classification rule $f_j(x_i)$ for each adverse health outcome, for each $j$ outcome, $y_{ij}$ denotes the observed adverse health outcome, while $\hat y_{ij}$ is its predicted value.}